 Yes.
 The Government of Canada has added or expanded programs for workers that have lost their jobs.
 If you are employed, you would normally qualify for the Canada Recovery Benefit (CRB), which replaced the CERB.
 If you are self-employed or a gig worker, and thus not eligible for EI, the CRB provides $400 per week for up to 26 weeks, beginning September 27, 2020.
 On that date, workers who contracted or were exposed to COVID-19 and their caregivers will be eligible for the Canada Recovery Sickness Benefit and Canada Recovery Caregiver Benefit, respectively.

 Government responses continue to evolve as circumstances change.
 Be sure to stay up to date by periodically checking these websites:

 City of Toronto COVID-19 Financial & Social Support, including Income Support, Property Tax Relief and Information about Financial Support for Renters.

 Government of Canada – Economic Response Plan, including the CRB and measures for self-employed individuals

 Canada Revenue Agency (CRA), including the Canada Emergency Wage Subsidy (CEWS), changes to existing benefits and credits, etc.

 I am still at work.
 One of my fellow workers has been coughing persistently.
 I fear he has COVID-19.
 What can I do?

 Speak with your employer immediately.
 Tell him or her about your concerns.
 You have the right to be protected from unreasonable health risks in the office and to refuse work that endangers your health.

 If the employer does not take action, you may wish to work from home.
 But do not take this action lightly.
 Speak with the employer again, and be clear that you need to protect yourself, and your family.
 Follow up in writing.

 My workplace is still open.
 Everyone seems healthy but I am concerned that even one or more of my co-workers could have the COVID-19 but have no symptoms.
 What can I do to protect myself from getting the virus?

-Inform your boss of your concerns.
+Inform your boss about your concerns.
 Mention that transmission can occur through the air and that healthy people can be infected.